dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         static abstract bool TryParse(string s, IFormatProvider? provider, out TSelf result);
     }

-    public interface ISpanParseable<TSelf> : IParseable<TSelf>
+    public interface ISpanParsable<TSelf> : IParsable<TSelf>
-        where TSelf : ISpanParseable<TSelf>
+        where TSelf : ISpanParsable<TSelf>
     {
-        // This inherits from IParseable, much as ISpanFormattable is planned to inherit from IFormattable
+        // This inherits from IParsable, much as ISpanFormattable is planned to inherit from IFormattable

         static abstract TSelf Parse(ReadOnlySpan<char> s, IFormatProvider? provider);

         static abstract bool TryParse(ReadOnlySpan<char> s, IFormatProvider? provider, out TSelf result);
     }

-    public interface IEqualityOperators<TSelf, TOther> : IEquatable<TOther>
-        where TSelf : IEqualityOperators<TSelf, TOther>
+}

+namespace System.Numerics
 {
-        // Given this takes two generic parameters, we could simply call it IEquatable<TSelf, TOther>

-        // This should not be `IEqualityOperators<TSelf>` as there are types like `Complex` where
-        // TOther can be `double` and represent an optimization, both in size and perf
+    public interface IAdditionOperators<TSelf, TOther, TResult>
+        where TSelf : IAdditionOperators<TSelf, TOther, TResult>
+    {
+        // An additive identity is not exposed here as it may be problematic for cases like
+        // DateTime that implements both IAdditionOperators<DateTime, DateTime> and IAdditionOperators<DateTime, TimeSpan>
+        // This would require overloading by return type and may be problematic for some scenarios where TOther might not have an additive identity

+        // We can't assume TOther + TSelf is valid as not everything is commutative

+        // We can't expose TSelf - TOther as some types only support one of the operations

+        static abstract TResult operator +(TSelf left, TOther right);

+        static abstract TResult operator checked +(TSelf left, TOther right);
+    }

+    public interface IBitwiseOperators<TSelf, TOther, TResult>
+        where TSelf : IBitwiseOperators<TSelf, TOther, TResult>
+    {
+        static abstract TResult operator &(TSelf left, TOther right);

-        static abstract bool operator ==(TSelf left, TOther right);
+        static abstract TResult operator |(TSelf left, TOther right);

-        static abstract bool operator !=(TSelf left, TOther right);
+        static abstract TResult operator ^(TSelf left, TOther right);

+        static abstract TResult operator ~(TSelf value);
     }

     public interface IComparisonOperators<TSelf, TOther> : IComparable, IComparable<TOther>, IEqualityOperators<TSelf, TOther>